Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona vs. West Virginia Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest at Xfinity Center has the Arizona Wildcats (21-9) going head to head against the West Virginia Mountaineers (19-11) at 12:00 PM ET on March 17.
-Our computer prediction projects a 70-63 win for Arizona, who are favored by our model.
+Friday's contest features the Arizona Wildcats (21-9) and the West Virginia Mountaineers (19-11) clashing at Xfinity Center (on March 17) at 12:00 PM ET.
+This matchup, according to our computer prediction, will result in a 70-63 win for Arizona.

 In their most recent game on Thursday, the Wildcats suffered a 73-59 loss to UCLA.